 The CHASEseries notes will be issued pursuant to the indenture, the asset pool one supplement and an indenture supplement called the "CHASEseries indenture supplement."
 A copy of the form of each of these documents is filed as an exhibit to the registration statement of which this prospectus is a part or incorporated by reference into this prospectus.
 For each tranche of notes, there will be a terms document that will contain the specific terms for that tranche.
 The following discussion summarizes the material terms of the CHASEseries notes, the indenture, the asset pool one supplement, the CHASEseries indenture supplement and the form of terms document.
-These summaries do not purport to be complete and are qualified in their entirety by reference to the provisions of the CHASEseries notes, the indenture, the asset pool one supplement, the CHASEseries indenture supplement, the CHASEseries notes and are qualified in their entirety by reference to the provisions of the CHASEseries notes, the indenture, the asset pool one supplement and the form of terms document.
+These summaries do not purport to be complete and are qualified in their entirety by reference to the provisions of the CHASEseries notes, the indenture, the asset pool one supplement, the CHASEseries indenture supplement and the form of terms document.